KGharib/Detecting-Sarcasam-on-Reddit/README.md

 <br><br>
 ### Questions:
 - Q1.
-Which variable contributes most to our label?
+Which feature contributes most to our label?
-- Q2. which type of model is able to best predict sarcasam from the dataset
+- Q2. which type of model is best able to predict sarcasam from the dataset

 <br><br>
 ### Methodology